Cap Safety Information

-The US Food and Drug Administration (FDA) is responsible for overseeing the safety of bottled water, which, like other food products, like infant formula and seafood, must be processed, packaged, shipped and stored in a safe and sanitary manner, and be truthfully and accurately labeled.
-Bottled water is one of the most regulated food products; The FDA has protocols specific to bottled water processing and labeling — and we follow them down to the letter.
+The U.S. Food and Drug Administration (FDA) is responsible for overseeing the safety of bottled water, which, like other food products, like infant formula and seafood, must be processed, packaged, shipped and stored in a safe and sanitary manner, and be truthfully and accurately labeled.
+Bottled water is one of the most regulated food products; the FDA has protocols specific to bottled water processing and labeling.

 Chemicals from plastic packaging can migrate over time, but the FDA sets conservative limits for the amounts it considers safe for human consumption.
-NWNA and our suppliers comply with the FDA’s packaging and health-based regulations.
+Poland Spring and our suppliers comply with the FDA’s packaging and health-based regulations.

 All of our “single-serve” bottles from 8 ounces to 3 liter that are made from non-recycled PET #1 plastic, as well as our 1 gallon and 2.5 gallon bottles made from non-recycled HDPE #2 plastic, are completely BPA-free.
 The FDA classifies PET as safe for human use and has authorized its use for decades.
 PET itself is an inert substance, meaning it does not react, dissolve or degrade when exposed to water or the environment.
 It also only generates extremely low traces of PET by-products which evaporate readily or migrate very slowly.